 - You can write a Masters Thesis

-The second step is to write a proposal describing your topic and how you will investigate it.
+The second step is to write a proposal in consultation with your readers.
+In your proposal, you will describe your topic and explain how you will investigate it.
 Your proposal should: 1) introduce your topic and explain its relevance;

 2) specify the questions/hypotheses that will be addressed; 3) delineate the methodology you will use, and explain why it is appropriate to your questions; 4) include a provisional chapter outline; 5) include a research plan and timeline; and, 6) include a source bibliography.
 Please see the following examples of PR proposals:

 - PR Proposal sample_Green Infrastructure Development

 If you are planning to collect information from people, you must also consider the ways that your research might affect them and plan to mitigate any potential risks to participants.
 To better understand what risks your research might pose and whether you need to take extra steps to protect participants, you should first complete the university's IRB (Institutional Review Board) online training for student researchers.
 (Note: Expand the section "Apply for IRB review" and scroll down for information on submitting your proposal for review after you complete the training).
 Often our student research projects receive expedited review or a waiver from the full review process because our projects typically pose little risk to participants.
 For additional information about how the process might apply to your project, please contact the IRB program coordinator for the School of Architecture.

 In order to graduate on time, you need to start working on your PR or Thesis research already in your first year.
 We help you do this by offering three PR/Thesis workshops in your first academic year and one workshop in the fall semester of your second year.

 The workshops in your first year help you first identify a PR or thesis topic, next to write an abstract, and finally to develop your preliminary proposal.
 In spring semester you will also participate in a matching process so you can start working with your first and second readers before the end of your first academic year.
 This process positions you to start conducting your research in the summer.